 33. Architecture in Armenia

-In our opinion, one of the coolest things about visiting Armenia is seeing a dynamic range of architecture in the country.
+In our opinion, one of the coolest things about visiting Armenia is seeing the dynamic range of architecture in the country.

 As mentioned earlier in the post, pink tuff or black tuff was a commonly used building material in Armenia and the traces of that are evident, especially in Yerevan and Gyumri.